typestack/class-sanitizer/README.md

     }
     ```

-    Here we set our newly created `LetterReplacer` sanitation constraint for `Post.title`.
+    Here we set our newly created `LetterReplacer` sanitization constraint for `Post.title`.

 3. Now you can use sanitizer as usual: